AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 Nevertheless, the difficulty lies in estimating the future growth rate $\tau$.
 Indeed, the latter could be impacted for different reasons.
-For example, due to the saturation of certain markets (e.g. Europe), the industry anticipates a decline in this growth rate in the future.
+For example, due to the saturation of certain markets (e.g. Europe), the industry anticipates a decline in this <!-- lower ?--> growth rate in the future.
 Similarly, this rate could become much lower or even negative (which means a decrease in air traffic) due to crises and/or economic, political, environmental or health measures such as the Covid-19 epidemic.
 Moreover, specific settings for the impact of the Covid-19 epidemic are proposed, defining a year of air traffic recovery compared to a certain level of air traffic compared to 2019.

-Various industry and institutional projections are available.
+Various industry <!-- industrial --> and institutional projections are available.
 Before the Covid-19 epidemic, Airbus and Boeing respectively projected an annual growth of the total distance flown of 4.4% and 4.7% from 2017 {cite}`fichert2020aviation`.
-The ICAO projected air traffic growth of 4.1% per year between 2015 and 2045.
-However, the Covid-19 epidemic has led to a decline in these projections.
-ATAG now projects 3.1% annual growth in air passenger traffic between 2019 and 2050 in its median scenario {cite}`atagwaypoint`, while Airbus projects 3.6% for the period 2019-2041 {cite}`airbus`.
+The ICAO projected <!-- an --> air traffic growth of 4.1% per year between 2015 and 2045.
+However, the Covid-19 epidemic has led to a decline in <!-- a downwards revision of --> these projections.
+ATAG now projects a 3.1% annual growth in air passenger traffic between 2019 and 2050 in its median scenario {cite}`atagwaypoint`, while Airbus projects a 3.6% annual growth for the period 2019-2041 {cite}`airbus`.
 Despite the Covid-19 health crisis, all the scenarios presented thus forecast a growth in air traffic in the coming decades.